-According to the principle of continental rotation and with statutes limiting the term of office to one four-year period, the FIBA Presidency was passed over to the Americas in 2014.
+According to the principle of continental rotation and with FIBA General Statutes limiting the term of office to one four-year period, the Presidency was passed over to the Americas in 2014.

-Born in San Miguel de Tucuman, Argentina on 29 November 1951, Muratore was a product of a basketball family with his father being a founding member of the Tucuman BB club.
+Born in San Miguel de Tucuman, Argentina, on 29 November 1951, Mr Muratore was a product of a basketball family with his father being a founding member of the Tucuman BB club.

 He attended the National University of Tucuman, where he enrolled in the School of Economics.
 Following the conclusion of his studies, he worked as an accountant as well as a professor in accounting and academic secretary for 16 years.

-At the same time, he began his career in management as the treasurer of the basketball subcommittee and quickly succeeded his father as President of Tucuman BB club.
-From there, he started working in the Tucuman Basketball Association, and was elected its president in 1983.
+At the same time, he began his career in management as the Treasurer of the basketball subcommittee and quickly succeeded his father as President of the Tucuman BB club.
+From there, he started working in the Tucuman Basketball Association, and was elected its President in 1983.

 He was President of the Tucuman Basketball Federation for 10 years and served as a member in the representation of the associations in Argentina of the CEMBA 90 Executive Committee, which was responsible for organising the 1990 FIBA Basketball World Cup in the country.

-Muratore was then elected to lead the Argentina Basketball Confederation (CABB) for 16 years (1992-2008).
+Muratore was then elected to lead the Confederatión Argentina de Basquetbol (CABB) for 16 years (1992-2008).
 He presided over CABB during the "Golden Generation" that saw the men's national team take a second-place finish at the 2002 FIBA Basketball World Cup and win Olympic gold at the 2004 Athens Games.

 From 1993 to 2006 he also chaired the South American Basketball Confederation (CONSUBASQUET) and created the Liga Sudamericana in 1995.
-He then became a member of FIBA's Executive Committee since 2002.
+He then became a member of the FIBA Central Board in 2002.

-He was elected Vice-President of FIBA in Istanbul for the 2010-2014 term of office.
+He was elected FIBA Vice-President in Istanbul for the term of office 2010-2014.

 Yvan Mainini (FRA) - President 2010-2014